Skip to main content

 my-mirroring-session-3

-iii.
-Delete a mirroring session using Levo CLI
+iv.
+Delete a Mirroring Session Using Levo CLI

 foo@bar:~$ levo delete my-mirroring-session-1